How I Learned to Forgive

 The Bible has a lot to say about what it means to live like true Christian and how to deal with common problems you might already be facing.
 Or if you have specific questions about the Bible you’d like to discuss, let’s set up some time to talk.

-This blog was co-written by Daniel Quitalig with biblical support by Joe Velasquez, a Minister of the Gospel of the Church Of Christ.
+This blog was co-written by Daniel Quitalig and Brother Joe Velasquez, a Minister of the Gospel of the Church Of Christ.

 Daniel is a staff writer at INCmedia.org.
 Though a writer, he spent his first year at incmedia.org composing original music for the Centennial Series, a 12-part documentary about the growth of the Church Of Christ.